CBA Officers & Board of Managers 2026-2027

 Outside of the legal sphere, Mr. Graf is a skilled independent genealogist.
 He is a Board Member and Secretary of the Italian Parish Records organization, a volunteer advocacy group dedicated to preserving and facilitating open access to historic genealogical and archival resources in Italy.

 Mr. Graf is a graduate of Loyola University School of Law (J.D.) and of Northwestern University (B.A. - History).
-He is also a proud alum of St. Ignatius College Prep in Chicago.
+He is also a proud alumnus of St. Ignatius College Prep in Chicago.

 Judge Thomas Morrissey